z0x010/treasurebox/README.md

   1. Create a USB key
     - On windows use [Live Live USB][linuxliveusb] to create a USB Key, this is easiest option
     - On linux, run dd if=treasurebox-VERSION.iso of=/dev/your/usb/drive
-    - On MacOSX, use [UNetBootin][unetbootin] or diskutil and dd if you are comfortable on the command line.
+    - On MacOSX, use [UNetBootin][unetbootin] or

+        - diskutil list
+        - make usb DEV=/dev/diskXX

   2. Boot your computer from the USB Key

   3. Tell TreasureBox which drive to use, this will *destroy* any data on the drive

-        sudo tbox-format-drive /dev/sda
+        sudo tbox-format-drive /dev/sdXX

-    See [http://  ] for instructions how to configure a drive without destroying existing data
+    Alternatively, you can try a non-destructive drive initialization by running

+        sudo tbox-init-drive /dev/sdXX

   4.
     1. (Optional) enable Time Machine Backup Service

         sudo tbox-init-timemachine